-When determining where to direct the downpipe diversion, consider the location of the house and other buildings on the property, as well as those on neighbouring properties.
+When determining if the diversion is appropriate for your rainwater tank, consider the location of the tank in relation to your house and other buildings on the property, as well as those on neighbouring properties.
 Check the likely path that the water will travel from the diversion.

-For all downpipe diversions, a minimum distance from any building to the point of discharge (i.e. end of the hose) is required.
+For all diversions, a minimum distance from any building to the point of discharge (i.e. end of the hose) is required.

-Table 1 provides a guide to the minimum setbacks depending on soil types (see next page).
+Table 1 provides a guide to these minimum setbacks depending on soil types.